Closed

 What expenses are eligible under Lake Winnipeg Freshwater Ecosystem Initiative?

-Community water quality monitoring and training
+Community-based water quality monitoring and training.

-Indigenous data sovereignty and traditional knowledge sharing
+Indigenous data sovereignty and traditional knowledge sharing.

-Indigenous stewardship capacity building and relationship-building
+Indigenous stewardship capacity building and intergenerational knowledge transfer.

-Engagement and collaboration on freshwater quality management
+Collaboration and relationship-building on freshwater quality issues.

 Who can I contact for more information about the Lake Winnipeg Freshwater Ecosystem Initiative?